SAP-samples/cap-service-integration-codejam/exercises/06-mock-separate-process/README.md

 In [exercise 04](../04-understand-service-mocking/) we ended up with our local `/incidents` service, plus a mocked instance of our external service at `/api-business-partner`, both being served from within the same process, i.e. from the same single CAP server, initiated with `cds watch`.

-The salient line in the log output is this:
+The salient line in the log output in relation to the mocked external service is this:

 ```text
 [cds] - mocking API_BUSINESS_PARTNER { path: '/api-business-partner' }
 ```

-Requests to resources starting with the path `/api-business-partner` are resolved by the CAP server that is also resolving requests to the `/incidents` service.
+Requests to resources starting with the path `/api-business-partner` are resolved by the same CAP server that is also resolving requests to the `/incidents` service.

-The advantage of having external services mocked like is clear - it's the simplest and fastest way to get going when developing CAP services that consume other remote services.
+The advantage of having external services mocked like this is clear - it's the simplest and fastest way to get going when developing CAP services that consume other remote services.

 But the disadvantage is that this is not representative of how the real cross-service communication will happen.
 The mocked service doesn't behave as a real external service, and the communication happens in-process, rather than over HTTP using the OData protocol, for example.

 ## Run the mocked API_BUSINESS_PARTNER service in a separate process

-It's possible to mock external services in a separate process, and in this section you're going to try that out.
+It's possible to mock external services in a completely separate process, and in this section you're going to try that out.

 👉 First, stop any CAP server, using Ctrl-C to exit any `cds run` or `cds watch` invocations that might still be active.